Featured

 All blog posts

 It’s tax time, which means it’s time to claim education tax credits you may be eligible for.
-Unfortunately, a lot of tax software programs don’t provide good instructions for doing so, so it’s a good idea to pull up the instructions for Form 8863 and review them before filing.
+Unfortunately, a lot of tax software programs don’t provide good instructions for doing so.
+Here’s what you need to know.

 College Students and Stimulus Payments